Logo

 The most important insight for companies approaching GDPR and PIPL compliance in China is that neither framework is satisfied by a one-time documentation exercise.
 Both impose ongoing obligations that must be firmly embedded in the operational fabric of the business.

-What distinguishes companies that manage this well from those that do not is typically not the size of their China operations — it is the quality of their data flow mapping and the robustness of their contractual framework with local partners.
+What distinguishes companies that manage this well from those that do not is typically not the size of their China operations.
+It is the quality of their data flow mapping and the robustness of their contractual framework with local partners.
 A company with a single employee and a small distribution partnership can achieve full compliance with comparatively modest effort, provided the right foundations are in place.
-A company with a larger footprint but no transparency over its data flows is exposed to risks that regulatory action — or a due diligence review by the parent company — will quickly bring to light.
+A company with a larger footprint but no transparency over its data flows is exposed to risks that regulatory action or a due diligence review by the parent company will quickly bring to light.

-The dual nature of China compliance is genuine complexity — but it is manageable.
+The dual nature of China compliance is genuine complexity.
+But it is manageable.
 The starting point is always the same: know what data you hold, know where it goes, and build the right legal architecture around it.

 This article is for informational purposes only and does not constitute legal advice.
 The law in this area is evolving rapidly.
 Please consult qualified legal counsel before taking any compliance action.